Siriphat101/Siriphat101/README.md

 - 👋 Hi, I’m @Siriphat101
 - 👀 I’m interested in python
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python flask and django or anything
+- 💞️ I’m looking to collaborate on python flask or anything
 - 📫 How to reach me siriphatpk101@gmail.com

 <!---